 - 6. The CPE examined the second pillar by reviewing the relevance, effectiveness, and efficiency of the combined efforts of IFAD and the Government of Ghana to promote policy dialogue, knowledge management, and partnership building.
 The CPE examined the third pillar by analysing the relevance and effectiveness of the strategies according to the questions in the manual.
 The CPE examined the relevance of the strategies against the context, taking into account the existing situation at the time the strategies were elaborated, in 1998 and 2006, and the evolving situation.
 The CPE examined the effectiveness of the COSOPs by considering whether their strategic objectives were achieved vis-à-vis the results of the projects analysed. - 7.
 While the CPE assessed each of the three pillars individually, it also examined the synergies among the various projects and programmes financed by IFAD in Ghana, including lending and non-lending activities.
 Accounting for these synergies and building on the performance of the COSOP, the CPE ultimately generated a composite rating and assessment for the overall IFAD-Government partnership.
 The CPE process involved five successive stages, each one producing specific deliverables.
 The preparatory stage entailed developing the CPE approach paper in October 2010.
 The paper specified the evaluation objectives, methodology, process, timelines, and key questions.
 A CPE preparatory mission visited Ghana from December 5 to December 10, 2010, to discuss the approach paper with key partners.
-During this stage, members of the GoG and other relevant institutions were invited to form part of a Core Learning Partnership, which is expected to provide guidance to IOE during critical stages of the evaluation process. - 8.
-The desk review stage entailed examining available documentation (official documents, reports of international organisations, and socio-economic literature).
-Based on this information, IOE prepared project review notes and a consolidated desk review report in January 2011, which was shared with GoG and IFAD's West and Central Africa Division.
+During this stage, members of the Government of Ghana and other relevant institutions were invited to form part of a Core Learning Partnership, which is expected to provide guidance to IOE during critical stages of the evaluation process. - 8.
+The desk review stage entailed examining available documentation (official documents, reports of international organizations, and socio-economic literature).
+Based on this information, IOE prepared project review notes and a consolidated desk review report in January 2011, which was shared with the Government and IFAD's West and Central Africa Division.
 The main objective of the desk review report was to identify preliminary hypotheses and issues to be analysed during the main CPE mission.
-During this stage both IFAD and GoG conducted a self-assessment at the portfolio, non-lending, and COSOP levels. - 9.
+During this stage both IFAD and the Government conducted a self-assessment at the portfolio, non-lending, and COSOP levels. - 9.
 The country work stage entailed convening a multidisciplinary team of consultants to visit the country between February 12 and March 16, 2011.
-The main CPE mission was preceded by a mission focusing on the Project Performance Assessment of the Rural Finance Services Project, which also informed the CPE.
-The team held discussions in Accra with the GoG and other partners.
-It also travelled to different regions of the country (Ashanti, Northern, Upper East, and Upper West) to visit six IFAD-funded projects to review activities on the ground and to hold discussions with beneficiaries (individual interviews, focus group discussion and community observations), public authorities, project management staff, NGOs, and other partners.
-In addition, the team convened two separate thematic roundtables in Accra to discuss topics related to rural finance and value chain development.
-The team produced a debriefing note, which was presented at a CPE wrap-up meeting held in Accra on March 11, 2011.
+The main CPE mission was preceded by a mission focusing on the Project Performance Assessment of the Rural Finance Services Project, which also informed the CPE.9 The team held discussions in Accra with the Government and other partners.
+It also travelled to different regions of the country (Ashanti, Northern, Upper East, and

-RFSP = Rural Finance Services Project; NORPREP=Northern Region Poverty Reduction Programme; REP II=Rural Enterprises Project Phase II; RTIMP= Root and Tuber Improvement and Marketing Programme; NRGP= Northern (Ghana) Rural Growth Programme; RAFIP=Rural and Agricultural Finance Programme.
+8 RFSP = Rural Finance Services Project; NORPREP=Northern Region Poverty Reduction Programme; REP II=Rural Enterprises Project Phase II; RTIMP= Root and Tuber Improvement and Marketing Programme; NRGP= Northern (Ghana) Rural Growth Programme; RAFIP=Rural and Agricultural Finance Programme.

-The Project Performance Assessment (PPA) is a new modality of project-level evaluation introduced by IOE after the 2010 Peer Review of IFAD's Evaluation Function conducted by ECG.
+9 The Project Performance Assessment (PPA) is a new modality of project-level evaluation introduced by IOE after the 2010 Peer Review of IFAD's Evaluation Function conducted by ECG.
 The PPA of RFSP is conducted by IOE in consultation with OPEV-AfDB.